 - Add the tahini sauce combination and simmer away until the medallions are cooked through and the sauce has thickened.

 - Your loved one is going to be looking over your shoulder on this one eager to dig in!

 - Just about then, the Harissa Roasted Sweet Potato Wedges should be done…

 - Plate, garnish with chopped fresh cilantro…

-Want more great pork tenderloin recipes?
+Want more great pork recipes?
 Try my: